Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Practical information

-• When it is celebrated: it usually starts around July 6 and lasts until the last week of August.
+- When it takes place: it usually starts around July 6 and lasts until the last week of August.

-• Price: admission to the fair is free, although the activities do have to be paid.
+- Price: admission to the fair is free, although the activities do have to be paid for.

 4. Night of the museums

-Usually held at the beginning of July, the Night of the Museums is an extraordinary occasion to visit the best museums in Paris.
+Usually held in early July, the Night of the Museums is an extraordinary opportunity to visit the best museums in Paris.

-Not only is admission free throughout the night, but there are also various special exhibitions, workshops and animations of all kinds.
-In recent years, in addition, some new and interesting digital formats have taken center stage.
+Not only the entrance is free throughout the night, but there are also various special exhibitions, workshops and animations of all kinds.
+In recent years, also took center stage some digital formats as innovative as interesting.

 The highlight of the Parisian summer (and of the whole country) is the celebration on July 14 of the French national holiday.
 On that day, the capital develops an intense festive and cultural program to commemorate the famous storming of the Bastille that started the French Revolution.

-If you have the good fortune to be in Paris on that date, you must go to the Champs Elysees to watch the lavish military parade that runs through it.
-Do not forget to look up to see what could be described as an authentic aerial ballet.
+If you have the good fortune to be in Paris on that date you must go to the Champs Elysees to watch the lavish military parade that runs through it.
+Don't forget to look up to see what I could describe as an authentic aerial ballet.

 Few things are as spectacular as the breathtaking fireworks display at the foot of the Eiffel Tower itself at night while a special concert plays.
 Ideally, it would be best viewed from the lawn of the Champs de Mars, but the fires are visible from much of the city.

-Outside the Champs Elysées, the 14th of July is also celebrated.
-Throughout the day an impressive number of events are held at various locations.
+Outside the Champs Elysées is also celebrated on July 14.
+Throughout the day, an impressive number of events are held at various locations.
 Also noteworthy is the Louvre Museum's initiative to allow access to its permanent collections free of charge.

-As I have pointed out, there are many places in Paris from which to watch the fireworks on July 14, but few offer an experience as spectacular as doing it from a boat.
+As I have pointed out, there are many points in Paris from which to watch the fireworks on July 14, but few offer an experience as spectacular as doing it from a boat.

-On that day there are usually special cruises on the Seine that, in addition to offering dinner in a romantic atmosphere, allow you to admire the spectacle of the fireworks from a different point of view.
+On that day there are often special Seine cruises that, in addition to offering dinner in an atmosphere charged with romanticism, allow you to admire the spectacle of the fires from a different point of view.
 Really, if you can do it, it is one of the activities you should not miss.

 6. Take advantage of the summer sales to buy

-It is well known that Paris is one of those cities where it is more difficult to resist the shop windows, especially for luxury brand products found in the most spectacular shopping malls.
+It is well known that Paris is one of those cities in which resisting the shop windows is more complicated, especially luxury brand products that are found in the most spectacular shopping galleries.

-Only the rather high prices mean that visitors to the city do not return with a large number of bags full of products, but this inconvenience can be greatly reduced if you travel in summer.
+Only the prices, quite high, makes visitors to the city do not return with a large number of bags full of products, but this drawback can be greatly reduced if you travel in summer.

-From the beginning of July until the end of August, the so-called "soldes", the summer sales, take place in Paris.
+From early July until late August are developed in Paris the so-called "soldes", the summer sales.
 During these dates you can find discounts ranging from 30% to 70% of the original price.
 In addition, these discounts tend to increase over time and can reach up to 80% at the end of August.

-If you want to take advantage of your trip to Paris to look for luxury brands, I recommend you to go to Galeries Lafayette or Printemps, two places that, in itself, is worth visiting for its beauty, especially at Christmas in Paris.
-In both malls you will find fashionable clothes and accessories at a much more affordable price.
+If you want to take advantage of your trip to Paris to look for luxury brands, I recommend that you approach the Galeries Lafayette or Printemps, two places that, in itself, is worth visiting for its beauty, especially at Christmas in Paris.
+In both malls you will find clothes and fashion accessories at a much more affordable price.

-Another trick to make the most of these sales is to go to the outlets.
-The most striking is La Vallée Village, specialized in luxury brands.
+Another trick to get more out of these sales is to go to the outlets.
+The most striking is La Vallée Village, which specializes in luxury brands.

 7. Tour de France

 One of the big days of the Parisian summer is the end of the Tour de France.
-The most important cycling stage race in the world always ends its route in July (the day varies depending on the year) in an incomparable setting: the Champs Elysées.
+The world's most important cycling stage race always ends its route in July (the day varies depending on the year) in an incomparable setting: the Champs Elysées.

-Cycling enthusiasts, or simply those who want to enjoy the colorful atmosphere of this event, can take their place along one of the sections of the route.
-Normally, the peloton goes from the Concorde to the Tuileries, passing through the Champs Elysées.
+Cycling enthusiasts or simply those who want to enjoy the color of this event can be located on a section of the route.
+Normally, the peloton goes from the Concorde to the Tuileries, passing through the aforementioned Champs Elysees.

-On that day, moreover, the whole of Paris dresses up to welcome the cyclists, with music playing in many of its corners.
+That day, in addition, all of Paris dresses up to welcome the cyclists, with music playing in many of its corners.

-If you want to imitate a little of these hard-working cyclists, although not on the same day, you can hire one of the most fun tours of the city of Paris, the one that runs through its streets by bicycle.
+If you want to imitate a little of these hard-working cyclists, although not on the same day, you can hire one of the most fun tours of the city of Paris, which runs through its streets by bicycle.

 8. La Nuit aux Invalides (The Night of the Invalides)